awsdocs/amazon-ec2-user-guide/doc_source/monitoring-instances-status-check_sched.md

   ]
   ```

-  The following example output shows an instance retirement event:
+  The following example output shows an instance retirement event\.

   ```
   [